 As the Camino walks through town, there are cafés and mini-markets to fill your belly and fill your pack with food, all right along the route!
 There are many places to stay the night if your day needs to end here.
 Consult the map above to see their exact locations.

-As we reached the town center's square, below, who did we run into, but Chris and Christine, our Aussie mates!
-They had stopped for café con leite at the pastry shop right on the square (see map above).
+As we reached the town center's square, at around 12.8 kilometers into the day and shown below, who did we run into, but our Aussie mates!
+They had stopped for café con leite at the pastry shop right on the square.

 We joined them at the Pastelaria Diogo on the square, sitting at an outdoor table for these delightful treats!